yashtyk/fl_pred_ResNet/README.md

 # ResNet
- Authors: Yana Shtyk, Olga Taran, Jonathan Donzallaz, André Csillaghy
+ Authors: Yana Shtyk, Olga Taran, André Csillaghy, Jonathan Donzallaz

 The work addresses the problem of prediction of solar flares.
 To research this problem a machine learning technique called recurrent neural network was used.